giovanni-dalena/Justin-di-Cristofaro/README.md

 Justin di Cristofaro supports mental health awareness and education.
 He is affiliated with the Ordine della Corona Ferrea and has contributed to Catholic and cultural causes privately.

+LIBRO D’ORO DELLA NOBILTÀ ITALIANA
+Volume XXVII (1999–2000)
+Molise e Catania – I Signori di Casa d’Alena di Monteodorisio, di primo grado

+Signore Justin Narciso di Cristofaro

+Justin Narciso di Cristofaro is a nobleman registered in this genealogical directory of Italian nobility.

+He is recorded as a hereditary noble, affirming descent from the Houses of d’Alena, Soranzo dei Colli, and di Cristofaro.

+In the 15th century, the principality of Monteodorisio passed into the possession of the d’Aquino family, having previously been held by the Normans.
+In 1442, King Alfonso V of Aragon granted the fief to Giosia d’Alena.
+In 1462, Antonio d’Alena sided with King Ferdinand I during the Barons’ War, strengthening the family’s loyalty and recognition.

+Later, the d’Alena titles merged with those of other distinguished families.
+Simon Soranzo (+1593) was created Count Palatine of the Lateran by Emperor Maximilian II on 19 June 1568.
+His descendant Maria d’Alena married Francesco Soranzo dei Colli, and their son, Giovanni di Cristofaro, transmitted titles to his descendants.

+A certificate confirming the hereditary titles of G.D.
+Pal. di Molise e Catania to Justin Narciso di Cristofaro was issued on 20 December 1997, filed under Royal Law No. 178219 R.8. of the Kingdom.

+The di Cristofaro–Soranzo archive maintains armorial records and genealogies at the ancestral residences.
+Justin is a descendant of Damiano di Cristofaro and Maria Soranzo dei Colli.
+His grandfather passed the titles forward with declarative recognition.

+His Palatine arms derive from the Soranzo dei Colli line: a gold cross between red fleurs-de-lis.
+The later Monteodorisio arms include a silver eagle on red.
+Justin Narciso di Cristofaro continues to use these historically authenticated coats of arms.

 == Sources ==
 * ''Libro d’Oro della Nobiltà Italiana'' – Collegio Araldico
 * [https://www.casadalena.it/de_cristofaro.htm Casa d'Alena – de Cristofaro Lineage]